Director, Center for Western Lands

 Contact Me: Email

-Joel was intimately involved in the development of the Idaho and Colorado roadless rules and the creation of the new National Forest System planning rule.
-Joel has worked alongside the TRCP western team to balance public lands energy development with other resources, such as fish and wildlife habitat, and is currently working with diverse interests to conserve unfragmented fish and wildlife habitat in areas managed by the Bureau of Land Management.
+During his time with TRCP, he has been intimately involved in the development of the Idaho and Colorado roadless rules and the creation of the 2012 National Forest Planning Rule.
+He also works alongside the TRCP Western team to balance public lands energy development with other resources, safeguard big game migration corridors, expand public access, and conserve unfragmented fish and wildlife habitat on public land managed by the BLM and U.S. Forest Service.

-Joel lives in Missoula, Mont. and earned a Masters of Environmental Studies at the University of Montana.
+Webster lives in Missoula, Mont., and earned a Masters of Environmental Studies at the University of Montana.